wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/reports.md

 1. When you are ready to create a new Panel, select **Save** to save the current one.
 1. Then select **+ Add another panel to the dashboard** and begin adding Widgets.
-1. If at any point you wish to change a Panel you have created, select the **More actions** button on the Panel.
+1. If at any point you wish to change a Panel you've created, select the **More actions** button on the Panel.

 When your **Review Dashboard** is complete, you can choose to make the Dashboard only viewable by you, viewable by a particular group of users, or available to all your colleagues in the organization.